Mastering Schedule of Values: The Ultimate Guide for Construction

 • The level of detail needed will vary by job, but every Schedule of Values will include standard elements, including a detailed description of work, value, and a mechanism for tracking completion — either percentage of completion or units completed.

-A Schedule of Values (SOV) is a document used in the construction industry to provide an itemized breakdown of a job’s billable work.
+A Schedule of Values (SOV) is a document used in the construction industry to provide an itemized list of a job’s billable work.

 There are debates about how much detail to include in the SOV.
-More detail provides a more factual basis for valuing completed work, while less detail reveals less about costs but allows more subjectivity in valuing work.
-Ideally, the SOV should at least be detailed enough to define the milestones that allow for payment.
+More detail provides a more factual basis for valuing completed work, while less detail allows more subjectivity in valuing work.
+Ultimately the SOV should at least be detailed enough to define the milestones that allow for payment.
 Think of it like a roadmap that helps keep all parties on the same page in terms of processes, progress, and payments.

 Usually, a Schedule of Values is formatted as a spreadsheet.
-This spreadsheet is created, submitted, and maintained by the general contractor and the individual trades.
-It details a) all the work that’s going to be performed and b) the amount being billed.
-What’s more, it binds each party to an agreed-upon schedule and scope of work, allowing project owners and managers to confirm that work is completed and progress payments are being made in accordance with the contract.
+This spreadsheet is created, submitted, and maintained by the general contractor and the individual trades to assist in the overall construction management of the project.
+It details a) all the work that’s going to be performed throughout the entire project and b) the dollar amount being billed.
+What’s more, it binds each party to an agreed-upon schedule and scope of work, allowing project owners and managers to confirm that the amount of work is completed and progress payments are being made per the contract documents.

 There are several different types of construction contracts and each one will require a different format for the Schedules of Values.
 Most construction project documents today are developed by the American Institute of Architects (AIA), a professional organization for architects across the country.